Last Updated: February 9, 2026

 - Is your device primarily used for gaming?

-Microsoft AutoPilot gives IT Administrators the ability to interrupt the OOBE process at Question 6 and make the remainder of the decisions on behalf of the end user.
 One trade-off is that AutoPilot eliminates the ability to place the computer in a Workgroup or a Microsoft Account join, which for Enterprise Deployments is a great thing (unless you do not use Active Directory and need your computers to be in a Workgroup).

 Unlike OOBE, which is part of the Operating System, AutoPilot is a service that is hosted in Microsoft EntraID, thus using it requires a license from Microsoft.
 The license is bundled in multiple product SKUs, the most common being Azure AD Premium P1, rebranded as Microsoft Entry ID P1.

-When Microsoft AutoPilot is configured, Question 6 is replaced with a Your-Company-Logo branded question that asks the user to login using their corporate email address.
+When Microsoft AutoPilot is licensed and configured, OOBE Question 6 is replaced with a Your-Company-Logo branded question that asks the user to login using their corporate email address.
 From there the process is mostly automated.
 If all goes to plan the next screen the user sees will be the Windows login prompt at the end of the experience.

 Here is a visual of the Microsoft AutoPilot Workflow: